llvm/circt/docs/VerilogGeneration.md

 [Verilog](https://en.wikipedia.org/wiki/Verilog) and
  [SystemVerilog](https://en.wikipedia.org/wiki/SystemVerilog) are critical
- components of the hardware design tool ecosystem, but generating syntatically correct Verilog that is acceptable by a wide range of tools is a challenge -- and generating "good looking" output even more so.
+ components of the hardware design tool ecosystem, but generating syntactically correct Verilog that is acceptable by a wide range of tools is a challenge -- and generating "good looking" output even more so.
 This document describes CIRCT's approach and support for generating Verilog and